U.S. DOE Savannah River Site Management & Operations

-SRNS manages and operates the SRS site and laboratory with an emphasis on excellent project performance, safety, community relations, and cost savings.
+SRNS manages and operates the SRS site with an emphasis on excellent project performance, safety, community relations, and cost savings.
 SRNS continues to meet or exceed SB contracting requirements.

 SRNS has been proactive from day one, soliciting employees' cost-saving / performance-enhancement ideas, reinvigorating the SRS safety culture, and playing a pivotal role in creating and promulgating a future mission for the site vision.